 There’s a difference between weakness and wickedness.
-All of us have weakness.
+All of us have weaknesses.
 On the other hand, wickedness involves cold-blooded action.
 For some, intelligence becomes a slave to the lower self, using intelligence to do wrong and cover tracks.
-Another way to think of it is how the mind can have a short term impulse (which can result in wickedness or weakness) versus long term intelligence which can redirect your karma.
+Another way to think of it is how the mind can have a short-term impulse (which can result in wickedness or weakness) versus long-term intelligence which can redirect your karma.

 The human spirit is always reformative.
 The door to change is from inside.
-Desire to change has to begin with acknowledgement of wrong doing.
+The desire to change has to begin with an acknowledgment of wrongdoing.

 Miracles do happen provided we have the eyes to see.
 We need to stop hiding in our caves.
 Once you’re out, you don’t need a candle or flashlight to see where the sun is.
 When we use our spirituality, we can become enlightened, as if the sun’s rays are shining in our path.

 There are people called stress dumpers, one of our monks explains.
 “They have a never-ending supply of stress.”

 Any path which makes you lose your self-worth is not intended.
 The North Star always stays where it is.
 You need to keep your head firmly screwed on your shoulders.

 But, you don’t need to absorb what they’re throwing off.
 Just because somebody’s doing that to you, you don’t need to take that.
 How much can you take, and when do you say enough is enough?